 Despite significant changes to the landscape since colonisation, the land and rivers are still very important to Noongars.

 On this website, you can also learn about Parks and Wildlife’s marli riverpark interpretation plan, a framework for sharing the unique cultural values of the Riverpark and download Indigenous history of the Swan and Canning rivers by Debra Hughes-Hallett, which was the source for some of the information on this page.
-You can also listen to recordings of local Whadjuk Noongar Elders sharing stories of the Riverpark on the Heathcote, Bicton Baths and Point Walter site pages.
+You can also listen to recordings of local Whadjuk Noongar Elders sharing stories of the Riverpark on the Heathcote, Bicton Baths, Brentwood and Point Walter site pages.

 You can also follow self guided walking tours using the geotourist app available for Android or Apple smartphones.
 You can view the guides and listen to the audio for each point of interest online - click on the link below.

 In most reserves surrounding the Swan Canning Riverpark, dogs are permitted but must be on a leash.
 However there are a number of locations where dogs are not allowed.
 Please note, dog exercise guidelines are administered by each local council and can vary, so please ensure you check each local council’s guidelines before bringing your dog.
 For a general guide, online lists of dog friendly parks in the Perth metropolitan area are available.

 Always bring a water bottle as some of the surrounding Riverpark reserves don’t have drink fountains.